 The NEET Program consists of three elements:

 Through the NEET program, DOE is awarding over $9 million to support 13 nuclear energy research and development projects.
 These awards will address key challenges affecting nuclear reactor and fuel cycle development with a focus on cross-cutting reactor materials, advanced methods for manufacturing, and new instrumentation and sensor technologies.
-A list of awards is available here.
+For information on recent awards please visit here.

 Since 2012, the Department has awarded approximately $19 million to support universities, national laboratories and industry-led research to 25 institutions in 14 states and the District of Columbia.

 The Advanced Methods for Manufacturing newsletter includes information about selected projects pertaining to additive manufacturing, concrete...Learn More